Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Conclusion

-Yet, even with understanding all the scenarios involving the bail process, challenges may still arise when trying to post your own bail.
+Even with an understanding of all the scenarios involving the bail process, challenges will still arise when trying to post your own bail (know this).
 It is in these instances that a familiarity with alternative options to bail comes to aid.

-The most common of these alternatives are bail bond agencies, whose services can significantly minimize the difficulties and financial strain of the bail process in general.
-However, as with every decision, there are inherent advantages and downsides that accompany the choice to employ a bail bond agency.
+The most common of these alternatives is a bail bond company, whose services can significantly minimize the problems and financial strain of the bail process in general.
+However, as with every decision, some inherent advantages and downsides accompany the choice to employ a bail bond agency.
 I